cryptmin/cryptmin_moto_store/content/products/fuse-box.md

 **Leaving you stranded.**

-Replace your out-dated fusebox with this modern water-proof, dust-proof and salt spray resistant unit that utilizes easily acquired mini ATC blade fuses.
+Replace your out-dated fusebox with this modern water-proof, dust-proof, and salt spray resistant unit that utilizes easily acquired mini ATC blade fuses.

+_Fusebox holds two **included spare fuses**, not shown in the pictures._

 Made in Canada from high-quality components.